JujuAdams/Bento/docs/2.3/Topic-User-Events.md

 # User Events

 Bento uses a system of custom user events to structure when and how code is executed.
 Bento elements that are object instances will still obey all the normal rules of object instances, however.
-The Create event is often essential to set up your Bento element but using Bento's custom event structure you'll find that most other native GameMaker events aren't helpful.
+The Create event is often essential to set up your Bento element.
+However, when using Bento's custom event structure you'll find that most other native GameMaker events aren't helpful.
 At any rate, These user events are:

 | User Event | Bento Name     | Native Equivalent | Behaviour                                                                                                                                      | Usage                                                                                       |
 |------------|----------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|